Evolving Climate Risk Expectations for UK Banks (SS5/25 via PS25/25)

 Firms must undertake structured, periodic climate risk identification processes to ensure all material risks are captured and understood.

 Material risks must be substantiated (i.e., the rationale for the assessment of materiality) and recorded in the central risk register with mapping to transmission channels and existing risk categories: these will require re-assessment over time.
+Litigation risk can be treated as a distinct transmission channel if appropriate.

 Risk metrics and limits are to be established, reviewed and evolved.